s-t-e-f/tp/docs/DeveloperGuide.md

 >edit p/CS2113 i/2 url/www.CS2113tp.com d/This is tp site.

 **Step 3**:

-If PROJECT_NAME is not found in the database, the application prompts the user that the project is not found.
+* If PROJECT_NAME is not found in the database, the application prompts the user that the project is not found.
-<br> If INDEX is invalid <i>(i.e. negative integer or exceeds the number of resources in that project)</i>, the application prompts the user to reenter a valid index.
+* If INDEX is invalid <i>(i.e. negative integer or exceeds the number of resources in that project)</i>, the application prompts the user to reenter a valid index.
-<br> Else, the system feedbacks to the user that the specified resource has been successfully edited.
+* Else, the system feedbacks to the user that the specified resource has been successfully edited.

 **Step 4**:
 The user can execute `list p/CS2113` to verify that the specified resource has been successfully edited.